temporalio/documentation/docs/content/how-to-use-the-temporal-go-sdk.md

 ---
 id: how-to-use-the-temporal-go-sdk
-title: How to use the Temporal Go SDK?
+title: How to use the Temporal Go SDK
+tags:
+  - guide
 ---

+import DetermineHeader from '../components/DetermineHeader.js'

+export const headingText = 'How to use the Temporal Go SDK'

+<DetermineHeader
+hLevel={props.heading}
+hText={headingText}
+/>

 Add the [Temporal Go SDK](https://github.com/temporalio/sdk-go) to your project: